On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Localization with Aerial Anchors

 The randomness of the wireless channel resulting from shadowing, a.k.a. large-scale fading, and multipath, a.k.a. small-scale fading, is generally considered as a critical source of error in radio localization systems \cite{zanella2016best}.
 In \ac{A2G} localization systems, where aerial anchors are employed, the vertical dimension can be exploited to minimize the shadowing effect and improve the \ac{LOS} experience (cf. Section \ref{subsec:AcMdl}), affecting the localization performance positively \cite{perazzo,sallouha2017aerial}.

 \acp{UAV} favorable channel conditions due to their higher altitude triggered several recent works to investigate \ac{RSS}-based localization as a low-cost and simple solution for wide-range outdoor wireless networks \cite{sallouha2017aerial,sallouha2018energy,esrafilian2020three,ebrahimi2020autonomous}.
 In \cite{sallouha2017aerial}, the positioning of multiple UAVs flying at the same altitude is optimized with the objective of minimizing the average localization error with \ac{IoT} nodes being the targets to localize.
 The results showed that \acp{UAV}' altitude plays a significant role in the localization performance, and this positive effect is more pronounced in urban areas compared to suburban areas.
-The effect of the UAVs' altitude, $h$, on the average ranging error of ground IoT nodes uniformly distributed in an area with a radius of 1000m is shown in Figure~\ref{AvLocErrUAV2IoT}.
+Fig.~\ref{AvLocErrUAV2IoT} presents the impact of aerial anchors' altitude on \ac{RSS}-based ranging accuracy.
+In this figure, we used a Monte Carlo simulation to study the effect of a UAV's altitude, $h$, on the average ranging error of ground IoT nodes uniformly distributed in an urban area with a radius of 1000~m. \ac{RSS}-based ranging is done by incorporating $n_p(\varphi)$ and $\mathcal{X}(\varphi)$ into (\ref{Prx}) and solving the resulting equation for $d$, as detailed in \cite{sallouha2017aerial}.
 The figure shows that an optimal altitude exists at which aerial anchors considerably outperform their terrestrial counterparts.
 The decreasing trend of the average ranging error at low altitudes is attributed to the decreasing shadowing effect's variance.
 The increasing trend of the average ranging error is mainly due to the diminishing slope of the RSS-distance logarithmic curve at high altitudes, making distance estimation significantly more sensitive to any relatively small variations in the RSS measurements.
-The error resulting from the inaccuracy in the aerial anchor position when localizing ground nodes is studied in Figure \ref{AvLocErrUAV2IoT}.
+The error resulting from the inaccuracy in the aerial anchor position when localizing ground nodes is studied in Fig.~\ref{AvLocErrUAV2IoT} by using the projected ranging error bound defined in (\ref{UAV_Er}).
 As shown in the figure, the ranging error projected on the ground is more sensitive to the vertical error in the anchor's position $\epsilon_h$ compared to the anchor's horizontal displacement error $\epsilon_r$.
 This sensitivity to the anchor's vertical error $\epsilon_h$ does not only introduce a ranging error, but it also influences the optimal altitude.
 In addition to raining accuracy gains, results in \cite{sallouha2017aerial} presented the benefits in terms of the required number of anchors, demonstrating that a lower number of aerial anchors are required to meet a given localization accuracy compared to localization solutions with terrestrial anchors.